What’s Next for Data Engineering in 2023? 10 Predictions

 The old architecture for data movement was an organization that might have, in the case of the image above, three different pieces of software.
 The CRM for sales, a CDP for marketing, and then the finance database.
 The data within these databases likely overlap.

 What you would see in the old architecture (still very prevalent today) is you take all that data, you pump it into the data warehouse, and then you pump it back out to enrich other products like a customer success product.

-The next generation of architecture is going to be a read and write cloud data warehouse where the sales database, the marketing database, the finance database, and the customer success information, they’re all stored on a cloud data warehouse with a bi-directional sync across them
+The next generation of architecture is going to be a read and write cloud data warehouse where the sales database, the marketing database, the finance database, and the customer success information, they’re all stored on a cloud data warehouse with a bi-directional sync (leveraging Reverse ETL) across them.

 There are a couple of different advantages to this architecture.
 The first is it’s actually a go to market advantage.
 If a big cloud data warehouse contains data from a big bank, they’ve gone through the information security process in order to get the approval to manipulate that information, the SaaS applications built on top of that cloud data warehouse only need to get permissions to that data–you no longer need to go through the information security process, which makes your sales cycles significantly faster.

 The other main benefit as a software provider, Tomasz suggests, is that you’re going to be able to use and join information across those data sets.
 This is likely an inexorable trend that’s probably going to continue for at least the next 10 to 15 years.